 - R&D, QA, Codex and Promotion: Scheme for Quality Assurance, Codex, R&D and Other Promotional Activities is being implemented to create an infrastructure of food testing laboratories in the country to establish a quality monitoring system for food processing, implement HACCP/ISO22000, ISO14000/GHP/GMP and other quality management systems and to promote research and development for innovative products and process etc.

 Boards and Institutions

 NIFTEM – National Institute of Food Technology and Entrepreneurial Management.

 IGPB – Indian Grape Processing Board.

 IICPT – Indian Insitute of Crop Processing Technology.

 NMPPB – National Meat and Poultry Processing Board.

 The Present Status and Future of Food Processing Industries in India

-- The estimated worth of Indian Food Processing Industry is 121 b dollars.
+- The estimated worth of the Indian Food Processing Industry is 121 b dollars.

-- India has already witnessed green and white revolution ie Agriculture and Milk.
+- India has already witnessed the green and white revolution ie Agriculture and Milk.

 - Now the focus is upon Pink Revolution: Meat and poultry sector.

 - The packaged food sector in India is likely to double in 2015 to touch 30 b dollars.